IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 + Some image of the scene $$I$$
 + A transform that takes the reference camera’s pose and moves it to the pose of the camera that took the scene image $$I$$

 and outputs a warped image where the pixels in $$I$$ have been moved to their locations in the view of the reference camera.
 In a nutshell, we know how the camera projects world points into the image plane, we know how far each reference image pixel is from the reference camera, and we have estimated the transform between the reference camera and the camera that took $$I$$.
 Given all that, we can calculate a correspondence between pixels in $$I$$ and pixels in the reference image.
-By resampling $$I$$ according to this correspondence, we get $n$ image of the pixels in $$I$$ from the reference camera’s point of view.
+By resampling $$I$$ according to this correspondence, we get an image of the pixels in $$I$$ from the reference camera’s point of view.

 ![depth from motion graph]({{ site.url }}/assets/simple_depth/image_warping.svg)